A tethered indoor drone system with unlimited flight time

 Ground station

-The Ground Station connects directly to wall outlets, generators or battery packs.
-If relevant, we also provide a suitable battery solution mounted in the same type of case as the rest of the drone system.
-The ground station can be connected to the internet via on-site LAN/Ethernet.
+The Ground Station connects directly to wall power outlets, generators or battery packs.
+When it’s required, we also provide a suitable battery solution with the system, mounted in the same type of case as the other components.Â

-The ground station receives all control signals from the pilot to the drone, via the tether.
-Read below for more info about this
+The ground station receives all control signals from the pilot to the drone, via a fully-wired connection, completed by the tether.
+It can also be connected to the internet to allow live streamed inspection.
+Please read on for more about this!Â

 Ground Station Specs